 Active voters residing within the voting district, who are registered at least 30 days prior to Election Day, automatically receive a mail ballot.
 Ballots are mailed beginning 20 days before Election Day.

 Voters registering within 30 days before Election Day, but before the Voter Registration deadline (21 days before Election Day), must apply for a mail ballot using a Replacement Mail Ballot Form provided by the Election Office.
-A Replacement Ballot Form is available only at the Election Office or on the Election Office Web site (www.jocoelection.org).
-The Replacement Mail Ballot Form must be received in the Election Office not later than the Friday prior to Election Day for a ballot to be mailed to any voter.
+The deadline for such requests is the Friday prior to the Election Day.

 Make certain you are a registered voter!